VIC.GOV.AU | Policy and Advisory Library

 Meeting protocols

-School council meetings should be:
+School council meetings must be:

-• conducted in accordance with the school council’s Standing Orders
+• conducted in accordance with the school council’s Standing Orders if the school council has established any

 • chaired by: